 Most data teams get their first AI feature working in a weekend: connect a dbt model to an LLM API, write a Python script in a DAG, ship it.
 Six months later, that "AI feature" is the least reliable thing in your stack.
 Costs spike unpredictably.
 Prompts silently drift.
 Bad data makes it to the model.
 And when something breaks, no one knows if it's the data, the prompt, or the model.
+The teams that avoid this pattern have one thing in common: they think in planes.

 Modern Data + AI System — Three-Plane Architecture